vladipus/conky-panels/README.md

 You can easily add your network devices by adding them into the array at the beginning of the file (separating them with a comma `,` symbol).

 To find out what devices are available on your system issue a `sudo ifconfig` command in the terminal.
 The names should be listed on the left side of the output.

+# Attributions

+The package was originally developed based on some of the elements from this conkies: <http://www.teejeetech.in/2014/07/my-conky-themes-update-2.html>